 What the electron looks like

 Of course, the electron doesn’t really look like anything.
 It isn’t some purple billiard ball, even if some cosmic joker has also shown it as such in the physicsworld dipole article.
 It has rotation and internal motion, like Born and Infeld were saying in 1935.
 A spin ½ wave motion, such that the wave ends up looking like a standing field.
 And it’s just field, like Gustav Mie said in 1913.
 But you can “see” a solenoid’s magnetic field with iron filings, so you can “see” the electron electromagnetic field too.
 Then you see that this field has angular momentum.
 It isn’t a simple spin, it’s a compound spin, a bispinor spin-½ spin with two orthogonal rotations, one toroidal, one poloidal, one at twice the rate of the other.
 It’s like a steering wheel spin and a smoke-ring spin combined, but with a toroidal topology and a spherical geometry.
 The result isn’t so different to the gravitomagnetic field.
 Oliver Heaviside developed gravitomagnetism as an analogy of electromagnetism.
-What does gravito-magnetism feature?
-A space-time vortex and twisted spacetime.
-What’s the difference between gravity and electromagnetism?
+What does gravitomagnetism feature?
+A space-time vortex along with twisted spacetime and frame-dragging.
+What’s the difference between gravitomagnetism and electro-magnetism?
 One deals with curved spacetime, the other with curved space.
 That’s a big difference, but they’re not entirely different.
 Take a look at the Wikipedia gravitoelectromagnetism article: “Consider a toroidal mass with two degrees of rotation (both major axis and minor-axis spin, both turning inside out and revolving).
 This represents a “special case” in which gravitomagnetic effects generate a chiral corkscrew-like gravitational field around the object”.
 So what sort of electromagnetic field would we have for a spinor with two degrees of rotation?
 It would look something like this:

 Poynting flux image found on physics stack exchange